stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Alert on deployments exposing port 22, commonly reserved for SSH access
+**Description**: Indicates when deployments expose port 22, which is commonly reserved for SSH access.

 **Remediation**: Ensure that non-SSH services are not using port 22.
-Ensure that any actual SSH servers have been vetted.
+Confirm that any actual SSH servers have been vetted.

 **Template**: [ports](generated/templates.md#ports)